 Crosley Events for October, November, and December, 2007 (and early 2008)

-- Monday, October 29, 2007, Miami University Institute for Lifelong Learning, Oxford, Ohio, Noon.
+For those who may be interested, I have these speaking engagements coming up in October, November, and December, 2007, and into 2008:- Monday, October 29, 2007, Miami University Institute for Lifelong Learning, Oxford, Ohio, Noon.
 Contact: (513) 529-8600.

 - Saturday, November 3, 2007, Books By the Banks, an event featuring Ohio Writers held at the Duke Energy Center (Level 2, South), 10:00 AM - 6:00 PM.